What is a Ridge Augmentation?

 How is the procedure Accomplished?

-A ridge augmentation procedure is typically performed in Dr. Mack’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Dr. Mack, Dr. Mack or Dr. Yang’s office under local anesthesia.
 Some patients may also request sedative medication.